Wrongful Conception Damages Calculator

 The math is only as reliable as the figures you enter.
 Even with accurate numbers, legal recoverability depends on proof, local law, insurance, and case-specific facts, so the final result should be treated as a rough estimate only.

-Calculation Results
+Wrongful Conception Damages Calculation Results

-Mini-Game: Case File Sorter
+Mini-Game: Wrongful Conception Case File Sorter

 Want a fast way to remember what belongs in each input?
-This optional arcade-style mini-game turns the calculator's categories into a filing challenge.
+This optional arcade-style mini-game turns the calculator's wrongful conception categories into a filing challenge.
 A claim card drops toward the deadline line, and your job is to steer it into the correct folder: Medical Costs, Exclude, or Lost Income.
-It does not change the calculator's math, but it reinforces the same decision-making you use when organizing damages.
+It does not change the calculator's math, but it reinforces the same sorting you use when organizing damages.

 Controls: move or drag horizontally to steer the current card into a folder.
 Keyboard fallback: A/D or ←/→.
 Press S or ↓ to snap to the middle Exclude folder.